michaeljcalkins/experiment-bull-market-best-day-of-month/README.md

 1. You're pretty much always profitable if your profits come from the price on growth stocks and not dividends.
 1. The middle of the month clearly has drops in it.
 1. Dividend focused tickers have pretty either barely positive or negative outcomes.
+1. Even leveraged tickers like TQQQ show similar behavior to growth tickers.

 ## Conclusions

+1. The 13th almost always comes out as the most profitable day to buy stock from our sample.
+1. You should check the ticker your buying for a historical growth trend.
+11. WFC, T, and X did not fare well in this experiment.
+11. X isn't even a dividend ticker it just didn't move much over 10 years.